Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM plans for Bulgaria, by brand

 The full grid of every brand and plan offered for Bulgaria, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
-Every cell sits in a pending state until that check is done.
+Every cell is sourced where the brand publishes it.

 One detail specific to Bulgaria in 2026 is currency.
 Bulgaria adopted the euro on 1 January 2026, replacing the lev (BGN) at the fixed and irrevocable rate of one euro to 1.95583 leva, and the lev stopped being legal tender on 1 February 2026 after a one-month dual-circulation period.
 For travel eSIM buyers this is mostly academic, because international providers bill in euros or US dollars regardless of the destination, but it is worth knowing that prices you see quoted locally, and any older guidance referring to lev pricing, now convert at that fixed rate.
 We therefore price the indicative Bulgaria plans below in euros.
 Sources [6] [7].